crobinson-GSB/NIN_WWE_FEDEX_SHIPPING_RECON/README.md

 ## Supported Vendors
 - NIN (Courier) — .xls invoice
 - WWE / UPS — .xls invoice
-- FedEx — coming soon
+- FedEx — .xls invoice
+- Gelato Logistics Invoice

 ## How to use
 1. Go to the app URL